sdeagh/came_connect/README.md

 ## ✅ Requirements

 - Home Assistant 2023.9+ (tested on recent HA releases)
-- Your Client Id and Client Secret
+- Your Client Id and Client Secret (see below on how to get these)
 - A valid **CAME Connect** account (username/password)
 - Your **Device ID** (from your CAME Connect device).
 This can be found at the end of the URL (e.g. https://cameconnect.net/home/devices/XXXXXX).
 Probably will be 6 digits.
 - A CAME controller that works with the CAME Connect cloud